 Modern TPSs often provide estimates of the biological effects of a specific dose distribution based on calculations with normal tissue complication probability (NTCP) and tumor control probability (TCP) models.
 It should be stressed that these models are theoretical and thus approximate.
 They require validation with clinical data.
-If such tools are used for clinical
+If such tools are used for clinical treatment planning purposes, it is essential that they are included in the QA program.
+The input of these models generally consists of a DVH in combination with a number of model parameter values describing the dose response characteristics of a specific organ or tumour.

-- a.
+a.
 Calculate the NTCP-value and TCP-value for an arbitrary DVH in combination with some extreme model parameter values.
 For the Lyman-Kutcher-Burman model (e.g. Lyman [43], Kutcher [44]), the parameter values listed in Table 5.1 should yield the NTCP-value in the rightmost column.
-Recommended accuracy requirement: none, except for interpolation effects. - b.
-Generate a simple DVH with one or two dose bins.
-Calculate the corresponding NTCPvalue and/or TCP-value.
-Perform in addition an independent calculation by hand.
-Check both results.
-Recommended accuracy requirement: none
+Recommended accuracy requirement: none, except for interpolation effects.